61izzy/Jack-VM-Translator/README.md

 There are a few example Jack VM programs included along with their translated asm programs.

-Note: translator is currently not very efficient
+Note: Translator is not the most efficient.
+Also currently only works for push, pop, and arithmetic commands.